HTTP Full Form – Hypertext Transfer Protocol (HTTP), HTTP Definition, HTTP Methods, Idempotent, Non-Idempotent, And Safe, Unsafe Methods

 The HTTP POST method request will be non-idempotent.
 For example, If You called or Send the same POST Request Multiple times or N number of times, You will get Multiple new resources on the server.
 It sends the data to the server (secure data compare to the GET Method) for creating or Updating the data.

 The POST method request is adequate and used less than the Get method.

 HTTP HEAD method is nearly similar to the GET Method but without the response body.

-HTTP HEAD Method used to find the source exists in the server or not by the Analysis Response status or Response Header information, example for Testing, the hyperlinks are valid are not.
+HTTP HEAD Method is used to find whether the source exists in the server or not by the Analysis of Response status or Response Header information, for example for Testing, whether the hyperlinks are valid are not.